dart-lang/site-www/src/_guides/language/effective-dart/design.md

 ### CONSIDER declaring multiple classes in the same library.

-Java and C# tie the organization of files to the organization of classes&mdash;each file may only define a single top level class.
+Some languages, such as Java, tie the organization of files to the organization of classes&mdash;each file may only define a single top level class.
 Dart does not have that limitation.
 Libraries are distinct entities separate from classes.
 It's perfectly fine for a single library to contain multiple classes, top level